zachwick/showcase/blog/2021-11-25_indiehackers_as_a_community_of_practice.md

 Wenger, et al. (2002).
 Chapter 3.
 Seven Principles for Cultivating Communities of Practice.*Cultivating Communities of
 Practice: A Guide to Managing Knowledge.*

+## Notes

+This work was created for Instructional Design 6740 _Digital Learning Theories_ at Bowling Green State University.